tilkinsc/LuaConsole/index.md

 * There was too much pushing to the stack for no reason when you could just preprocess the information or something
 * PUC-Lua hasn't updated their console much [since 2003 lua5.0](https://www.lua.org/versions.html)
 * No features are likely in development
-* luajit only conforms with changes to PUC-Lua 5.1 REPL
+* luajit only conforms with changes to PUC-Lua 5.1 REPL with minimal upstream support
 * PUC-Lua easily deprecated in favor for LuaJIT variation: fast, the addition of -j, -O, and -b
 * I found it hard to use stdout when parsing things with lua because the copyright
 * No support for -Dglobal=value variables (i.e. dynamic environments)